 6. If Possible, Attempt to Unclog Drains

 If standard DIY methods such as using a plunger fail to open a blocked drain, don’t delay calling professional help.
 One obstructed pipe can affect multiple drains and cause water reflux and damage.

-Learn how Custom Air & Plumbing can help in a plumbing emergency, or give us a call at 888-856-4507.
+Learn how Custom Air & Plumbing can help you with your plumbing problem, or give us a call at (866) 819-0992.